pboueke/stego-wave/README.md

 * clone this repository at ```~/.quicklisp/local-projects```

 In theory, you should be ready to go.
 For additional ease of use, install [maid](https://github.com/egoist/maid) and use the ```maidfile.md``` to run development tasks.

+## Roadmap

+### Header:

+- [ ] Detect and handle RIFX files.
+Currently only workinf with RIFF
+- [ ] Detect bts per sample, so that files with lower bits per sample get more capacity.
+Currently assuming all files have 16 bits per sample.
+- [ ] Detect the exact size of header, so that we can start writing the message exactly after the header is read.
+Currently assumig headers of 64 bytes.